Glenn Miller Airplane Claims

 THERE IS NO MYSTERY

-Consequently. this realistically means that what anyone can find is debris.
+realistically, what anyone can find is debris.
 This potentially consists of the Pratt & Whitney engine, part of the aluminum cabin and some of the steel frame.
 The fabric and lightweight Sitka Spruce wood wings and fuselage are long gone.
-Therefore, there is no mystery about Glenn Miller’s disappearance.
-But, if the debris can be located, it is important to note that the engine was unique to the C-64.
-In addition, airplane #44-70285 is the only C-64 that went down in the English Channel.
+There is no mystery about Glenn Miller’s disappearance.
+The only question is where is the debris.
+If located, it is important to note that the engine was unique to the C-64.
+In addition, airplane #44-70285 is the only C-64 that crashed in the English Channel.
 Certainly, the task of finding the Glenn Miller airplane is a long shot.
 But there is no harm in verifying all claims, however improbable.
 Someone might someday find the remains.
-I await TIGHAR’s progress in their effort to find the Glenn Miller airplane.
+Locating the debris would at last end all doubt.
+Here are links to interviews about the Disappearance of Glenn Miller.
+These include my appearance with Ric Gillespie of TIGHAR on the History Channel’s “UnXplained” with William Shatner. and my interview with the MacArthur Memorial in Norfolk, VA.
+Discover the real Glenn Miller in the definitive biography Glenn Miller Declassified:

 2 thoughts on “Glenn Miller Airplane Claims”

-2. Dennis, I am just now re-reading your excellent book, having left it at a daughter’s home on the east coast of the U.S. where I left it two years ago.
+1. Dennis, I am just now re-reading your excellent book, having left it at a daughter’s home on the east coast of the U.S. where I left it two years ago.

 Translate »